Raheem Kassam

 Raheem J. Kassam (born 1 August 1986) is a British political activist, former editor-in-chief of Breitbart News London, and former chief adviser to former UK Independence Party (UKIP) leader Nigel Farage.
 Kassam ran in the party's November 2016 leadership election before dropping out of the race on 31 October 2016.
 He is the former global editor-in-chief of Human Events and most recently became the editor-in-chief of The National Pulse.
 He has been described as far-right and right-wing by several media publications.
 He has written two books.
+He stood for leadership in the 2016 UKIP Leadership Campaign, but stood down after failing to secure any support of note.

 Early life and education

 Kassam was born in the Hammersmith Hospital in White City, West London.
 His parents were Tanzanian Muslim immigrants of Indian origin from Hillingdon.
 He was raised an Ismaili Shia Muslim but wrote in 2016 that he had not been a practising Muslim for over a decade.
 Kassam was formerly an atheist, stating that Christopher Hitchens' rejection of religious faith ("religions are versions of the same untruth") inspired him.
 He now identifies as a Christian.
 Kassam was educated at Bishopshalt School, a state comprehensive school in Uxbridge and the independent St Helen's College, Hillingdon, and then studied politics at the University of Westminster.

 Kassam briefly worked for the American financial services firm Lehman Brothers before it went bankrupt in 2008.